-Like those upper reaches of the pyramids, which tend toward the intangible, many executives have a hard time getting their hands around the subject of corporate culture.
+Like those upper reaches of the pyramids, which tend toward the intangible, the subject of corporate culture is one many executives have a hard time getting their hands around.
 It may seem a little soft or difficult to define.
 For those of you who want to jump into the deep end of this subject, I recommend Corporate Culture and Performance, an academic book that examines why there is a relationship between strong cultures and peak performance.
 But most of you are probably looking for an easier way to make this subject more tangible.
-At Joie de Vivre, we decided to use competitive benchmark metrics at points two, three, and four of the heart to help us determine whether or not what we were doing at point one-the intangibles of culture-was making a difference throughout the rest of the organization.
+At Joie de Vivre, we decided to use competitive benchmark metrics at points two, three, and four of the heart to help us determine whether what we were doing at point one-the intangibles of culture-was making a difference throughout the rest of the organization.

-At point two, we use the details of our twice-annual work climate survey to analyze our trend on various employee satisfaction issues.
+At point two, we use the details of our annual work climate survey to analyze our trend on various employee satisfaction issues.
 As well, we can compare our scores versus the industry average.
 At point three, our monthly customer satisfaction tallies, which are benchmarked against hospitality industry averages, help us determine whether the blood is making it to that part of the heart.
+In 2010, my last year as CEO, we were proud to score the highest customer satisfaction numbers of any upscale hotel company in the United States.
 Finally, at point four (as mentioned in Chapter Ten), we have chosen to use market share as our primary definition of sustainable profits because we can compare ourselves with our competition on that metric, but we can't make a profitability comparison because our competition is primarily private companies.

-One thing you'll notice is that most of the corporate cultures people admire-from Google to Whole Foods Market to Starbucks-have the imprint of the founders indelibly implanted in the company DNA.
+One thing you'll notice is that most of the corporate cultures people admire-from Google's to Whole Foods Market's to Starbuck's-have the imprint of the founders indelibly implanted in the company DNA.
 Maintaining a great culture is much easier than turning around a bad one.
 It's not impossible to have a flowering culture sprout from hardened earth, but it helps to have a change in the senior leadership.
 To change a culture, the leaders have to change the rules of what it means to be part of the organization.
 It's almost as if the rules for belonging to a club were to change overnight.

 Leaders who have been successful in changing their culture did so through tangible changes in organizational behaviors: they literally changed habits.
 Ken Iverson and his team at Nucor took over one of the most troubled companies in America (Nuclear Corporation of America) and turned it into a thriving steel-making enterprise with a positive culture.
 He did this by creating more of a horizontal organization, with senior executives actively building relationships with line-level workers.
-Then Iverson preached consistency in staying true to the new habits that he was implementing at Nucor.
+Then, Iverson preached consistency in staying true to the new habits that he was implementing at Nucor.
 Similarly, Gordon Bethune inherited a truly awful company when he took over as CEO of Continental Airlines in 1994.
 Let's look at some of the tangible things Bethune did to turn that culture around.